On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

 i.e.,

 It remains to show claim \eqref{itm:fact2}, i.e., equivalently, that the set $G\cdot S$ contains an open neighborhood of $x_0$.
 Since we are not assuming differentiability of the group action, this does not follow from a transversality argument.
-The correct argument in the continuous case uses the notion of topological degree of a map, and it will be given separately in the next result, Proposition~\ref{thm:nonemptyintersection}.
-In our case, this proposition is used setting $A=\mathfrak M$, $M=G$, $N=\mathfrak M$, $P=S$, $m_0=1$, $a_0=x_0$ and $\chi$ is the action. \end{proof}
+The correct argument in the continuous case uses the notion of topological degree of a map, and it will be given separately in Proposition~\ref{thm:nonemptyintersection}, below.
+In our case, this result is used setting $A=\mathfrak M$, $M=G$, $N=\mathfrak M$, $P=S$, $m_0=1$, $a_0=x_0$ and $\chi$ is the action. \end{proof}